spoonapps/docs/testing/js_unit_testing/getting_started.md

 ## JavaScript Unit Testing

-In addition to Selenium testing, Spoonium also offers cross-browser JavaScript unit testing.
+In addition to Selenium testing, Spoon also offers cross-browser JavaScript unit testing.

-Any browser available in the Spoonium Grid can be used for JS unit testing.
-You can use any of the most popular JS unit testing frameworks on Spoonium.
+Any browser available in the Spoon Grid can be used for JS unit testing.
+You can use any of the most popular JS unit testing frameworks on Spoon.
 All you need is a compatible test runner, such as Karma or Mocha.

 #### How it Works

-JS unit testing on Spoonium leverages the same infrastructure as our Selenium testing.
+JS unit testing on Spoon leverages the same infrastructure as our Selenium testing.
 Thus, your test runner must support launching browsers via Selenium WebDriver.
-If your runner has a plugin that can interact with a Selenium Grid, it should work on Spoonium.
+If your runner has a plugin that can interact with a Selenium Grid, it should work on Spoon.
 The only adaptation you should need to make is to set the Selenium host/hostname to **localhost** and the port to **4444**.

-In the **Supported Test Runners** section, below, you'll find a list of test runners that we have tested and confirmed work with Spoonium.
-If you are using a different test runner and are having problems configuring it for Spoonium, email our support team and we'll be happy to help out.
+In the **Supported Test Runners** section, below, you'll find a list of test runners that we have tested and confirmed work with Spoon.
+If you are using a different test runner and are having problems configuring it for Spoon, email our support team and we'll be happy to help out.

 #### Supported Browsers